 The Cemto10 Hybrid continues to cheat the wind with fully internal cable routing, an integrated handlebar and stem combination and a slight revision to some of the frame’s tube shapes and profiles.

 In the end, Wilier says the Cento10 Hybrid is 8% more aerodynamically efficient over the Cento1 Hybrid.

-Pricing for the Cento10 Hybrid start at €7,900 for the Shimano Ultegra Di2 equipped model and Wilier’s own aluminum wheelset, while the range-topping variant comes equipped with a Shimano Dura Ace DI2 groupset and carbon wheels for €11,200.
+Pricing for the Cento10 Hybrid starts at €7,900 for the Shimano Ultegra Di2 equipped model and Wilier’s own aluminum wheelset, while the range-topping variant comes equipped with a Shimano Dura Ace DI2 groupset and carbon wheels for €11,200.
 There are also three striking colorways to choose from.